ReScience/ReScience-submission/article/Name-YEAR.md

 which the only regulating factor was natural enemies.
 He showed that the difficulties to detect the density-dependent effect of natural enemies was due to time delays and stochasticity.
-This paper is still considered a classic in fields of insect and parasitoid-host population dynamics.
+This paper is still considered a classic in fields of insect and host-parasitoid population dynamics.
 It introduced an important argument on the role of natural enemies on insect populations, a controversial topic that aroused ecologists to debate for almost a decade (@Turchin90).

+# Methods

 We used information from @Hassell85 to replicate the model.
 We were able to replicate the results central to the article.
-In addition, we made new analyses for the stochastic models that bring new supports to @Hassell85 arguments. model.
+In addition, we made new analyses for the stochastic models that bring new supports to @Hassell85 arguments.
 To our best knowledge, the original implementation was not available.
-The code for the simulations and the figures were written in *Julia* (@Bezanson17).

-# Methods

 The formulas used in this paper to show the difficulties of detecting natural enemies as regulating factors are the same that were used in the original paper of @Hassell85 .
-First of all, the host population dynamics is given as
+First of all, the host population dynamics are given as

 $$N_{t+1} = F \times N_t \times f(N_t,P_t) \times D$$ {#eq:1}

-where N(*t*) and N(*t+1*) represent the host population at generation *t* and at the next generation, $F$ is the rate of increase of the population and *D* is the density independent probability of survival of the hosts (mortality).
+where $N(*t*)$ and $N(*t+1*)$ represent the host population at generation $t$ and at the next generation, $F$ is the rate of increase of the population and $D$ is the density independent probability of survival of the hosts (mortality).
 The specialist parasitoids population dynamics are represented by